 are quibbles - more than compensated for by the moving or funny stories told in many voices and with style.

 price includes postage: select destination before adding to cart

 The youthful yet already impressive Paradise Press goes from strength to strength with their publication of Martin Foreman's collection of first person narratives from characters hailing from all corners of the globe.
 These short stories are spoken by a wide variety of people, of all ages, sex and sexual orientations and, while individually not all of the stories are equally successful, each contains a strong, distinctive and powerful voice, leading the collection as a whole to be never anything less than diverting.

 author of The Peculiar History of Oliver Trent

 "It is hard to comment on such a wide variety of stories with little in common apart from the exceptional craftmanship and the essential sorrow of the human condition.
 One or two I did not like (eg [...]
 Basement) and I shall need to reread Cold Silence to understand it.
 But all the rest touched the soul, with for me the most poignant being Judy.
 I am not really a fan of short stories since reading Saki and O'Henry aged twelve, which bewitched me.
 "She was a good cook as cooks go, and as cooks go, she went".
 Forty odd years later I can remember few details, but I recall that they met the same human condition, but with a lighter touch.
 Nevertheless many of Martin Foreman's stories can stand proudly beside these two giants of the end of the 19th century."

 David Watmough, July 2003

-author of The Moor is Dark beneath the Moon and other novels
+The Moor is Dark beneath the Moon and other novels

 "You have at least one reader who feels substantially richer from the experience.
 You have a truly exciting ability to enter your characters.
 There is an old Indian saying in these parts: 'To walk in another's moccasins' and this you do superlatively.
 Thank you for sharing your indubitable talents with me."